 The full scale of the global economic impact of the coronavirus pandemic is something we haven’t even begun to comprehend.
 Economists are using terms like recession, even depression, more often.
 One day, we’ll be back to normal, albeit probably a “new” normal.

 How can businesses start thinking about getting through the almost inevitable recession and putting themselves in a position to hit the ground running?
+Think of this as an opportunity to define a new course for the business using an open-minded approach to developing a business strategy.

 From the McKinsey Classics Newsletter (February 2011):